cirrusflyer275ds/ctx-eor-site/docs/recruiting/placement-engine.md

 # Placement Engine

-This module outlines how CTX-EOR automatically recommends and manages job ad placements for customers based on role type, geography, budget, and campaign strategy.
+This module outlines how Hireway automatically recommends and manages job ad placements for customers based on role type, geography, budget, and campaign strategy.

 ---